 The Jesuit Refugee Service (JRS) is happy to announce that Superior General Fr Arturo Sosa SJ has appointed Br Michael Schöpf SJ as the new JRS International Director.
 He succeeds Fr Thomas H. Smolich SJ, who has led JRS since October 2015.
-Br Schöpf, who has been serving as Deputy Director for the past two years, will assume leadership this summer.
+Br Schöpf, who has been serving as Deputy Director for the past two years, will assume leadership on 1 September 2023.
 His appointment ensures continuity and stability to the work of JRS at this time of unprecedented forced displacement, with over 100 million people worldwide having been forced to leave their homes.

 Founded in 1980 by former Jesuit Superior General Fr Pedro Arrupe, today JRS is present in 58 countries carrying out its mission to accompany, serve, and advocate the cause of refugees and other forcibly displaced people so that they may heal, learn, and determine their own future.
 With headquarters in Rome, Italy and nine regional offices, JRS assists almost one million people every year with education, livelihoods, reconciliation, and mental health and psychosocial support services.
 JRS has undertaken significant changes in the past years through an institutional strengthening process that made investments in staff well-being, knowledge management, new IT systems, and partnership development.